Samuel Collins (theologian): Life

-He was son of Baldwin Collins, fellow and vice-provost of Eton College.
+He was the son of Baldwin Collins, fellow and vice-provost of Eton College.
 He was born at Eton on 5 August 1576, and studied for nine years in Eton School.
 In 1591 he was elected to a scholarship at King's College, Cambridge, where he graduated B.A.
 1595–6, M.A.
 1599, B.D.
 1606.
 He became chaplain to Archbishop Richard Bancroft and to his successor, Archbishop George Abbot.

 Collins obtained the rectory of Fen Ditton in Cambridgeshire, and held also the sinecure rectory of Milton in the same county.
 He was created D.D. at the Cambridge commencement, 3 March 1613, when he was selected by John Richardson (translator), the Regius Professor of Divinity, to answer upon three questions in a divinity act held in St. Mary's Church before Charles, Prince of Wales, and Frederick V, Elector Palatine.